dtipson/thenUse/README.md

 ```
 var dim = use('css',{opacity:0.3});

-//"dim" represents the method/arguments and exposes has the following methods:
+//"dim" now represents the method/arguments and exposes has the following methods:
 ```